 - Tax advisory

 Your supervisor should be prepared to sign off, in a notarized document, for all of your experience.
-The board will contact them individually to verify your tenure in accounting.
+The state boards will contact them individually to verify your tenure in accounting.

-While this is an intriguing option, confer with your employer as to how you can be best prepared for the exam.
-Since the pass rate for the exam is around, or below, 50%, you may need to take some college-level coursework to prepare.
+While this is an intriguing option, confer with your employer as to how you can be best prepared to take the CPA Exam.
+Since the rate to pass the CPA Exam is around, or below, 50%, you may need to take some college-level coursework to prepare.
 At a minimum, seek out an accredited review course for the test.
 This will help solidify your knowledge and provide you with college credits that you might use later.

 Featured Online Programs